 Split pea soup can store for about a week in the fridge.
 This makes it a great make-ahead lunch for your husband, kids, and yourself.
 To store it, pour cooled soup into an airtight container.
 Seal the container and place in the refrigerator.
 Alternatively, you can pour the soup into individual airtight containers so they are ready to go the morning they are needed.

 Yes!
 You can freeze split pea soup.
 To freeze my split pea soup, cool the soup and add to an airtight freezer container.
 Seal the container as tight as possible and place it in the freezer.
 It should keep for several months in the freezer and reheat well in the microwave.

 INSTANT POT VEGETABLE SPLIT PEA SOUP VIDEO RECIPE

 PRO TIPS AND TRICKS FOR THE BEST INSTANT POT VEGETABLE SPLIT PEA SOUP

 - An immersion blender can help make the soup even creamier and have a more even, smooth consistency.
-I don’t recommend trying to pour hot soup into a regular blender because if you spill it or splash it, it can burn you.

 - If the soup is too thick, add a little bit of water at a time to thin it out a bit.
 1 to 2 tablespoons at a time is just about right.
 After each addition, mix the soup up a bit to test its consistency.